theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-philip/text/index.md

 title: "The Gospel of Philip"
 description: "Union, rebirth, and the bridal chamber — the soul’s sacred reunion with the Light."
 tagline: "The mysteries of the bridal chamber ✦ sacred union ✦ the restoration of wholeness"
-scrollId: "the-vault-codex-reborn-nag-hammadi-codex-ii-gospel-of-philip"
+tier: free

-glyph: "💠"
+pageId: "the-vault-codex-reborn-nag-hammadi-codex-ii-gospel-of-philip-text"

-glyphRow: ["🜂","💠","🜂"]
+glyph: "🕯"
-accent: vault
+glyphRow: ["🜂", "🕯", "🜂"]
-bodyClass: vault
+bodyClass: "vault"
-tier: initiate
+accent: "vault"

-permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-philip/index.html"
+permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-philip/text/index.html"

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }